guillecura/hi-contrast/README.md

 The theme works with Ghost 0.7.4 or newer.
 You also need to enable the [Public Beta API](http://support.ghost.org/public-api-beta/).
 This is a checkbox at the bottom of your blog's _Settings_ page.
 If you are using [Ghost.org's Pro](https://ghost.org/) platform, follow the instructions at the [Ghost support page](http://support.ghost.org/upload-theme-ghostpro/).
 If you are using a Ghost installation in your own server, follow these steps.

-First go to the [releases page](https://github.com/belen-albeza/komik-theme/releases) and download the latest release.
+First download the latest release.
 If you are hosting your own Ghost installation, unzip the tarball file into `content/themes/`.
 After that you'll need to restart Node.
 Then login into your blog, go to _Settings_ and pick up **hi-contrast** from the Theme dropdown.

 ---